bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

   AJP's days are numbered.
 It is not getting developed any further and prevents the use of new web features such as websockets.
-We highly recommend to migrate to a modern URL rewrite approach based on HTTP/HTTPS, in future versions of Axon Ivy Engine you won't be able to use AJP.
+We highly recommend to migrate to a modern URL rewrite approach based on HTTP/HTTPS, in future versions of |ivy-engine| you won't be able to use AJP.

   If you are using Microsoft IIS as your reverse proxy proceed as follows: